Taking Property Without Consent Can Result In Theft Charges

 Law enforcement bases the punitive penalties for theft charges off the fair market value of the item allegedly stolen.
 When the fair market value cannot be determined, your punishment is based off the cost of replacement.
 Charges can range from a Class C misdemeanor up to a first-degree felony.

-We help clients fight common theft charges, including:
+I help clients fight common theft charges, including:

 - Auto theft